+Plant milkweed about 18 inches apart; their rhizomatous roots will quickly fill in the space between plants.
 There's no need to fertilize milkweed plants, as they tolerate poor soils.
 Your biggest maintenance challenge with them will probably be in containing them.
 Asclepias syriaca spreads both via seeds and rhizomes, forming colonies.

 At the very least, you may wish to remove the seed pods before they open.
 Otherwise, they will spread to distant corners of your yard (and beyond), thanks to the silky appendages that allow the seeds to waft on the slightest breeze.
 They are rather like the seeds of dandelions in this regard.

-Other Types of Milkweed Plants
+Propagating Milkweed Plants